HermanLederer/vite-electron-builder-svelte/README.md

 ## Status

-TGhe origianl template was created to make the original author's work easier but they are trying to keep in universal wuth Vue as the default framework.
-This for replaces it with Svelte.
+The origianl template was created to make the [original author's][cawa-93-github] work easier but they are trying to keep in universal with Vue as the default framework.
+This fork replaces it with Svelte.

-Me and the original author are actively involved in its development.
+[Me][hermanlederer-github] and the [original author][cawa-93-github] are actively involved in its development.
 But we do not guarantee that this template will be maintained in the future.

 **At the moment, there are the following problems:**

 - ⚠ Playwright has [**experimental** support for Electron](https://playwright.dev/docs/api/class-electron/).
 - ⚠ Release notes are created automatically based on commit history. [`.github/actions/release-notes`](.github/actions/release-notes) is used for generation.
 It may not provide some scenarios.
 If you encounter a problem - write about it.
-- ⏳ The original author wants to migrate all code base to ESM.
+- ⏳ The [original author][cawa-93-github] wants to migrate all code base to ESM.
 But because Nodejs ecosystem is unprepared he has not known whether this will give more benefits or more inconvenience.

 Some improvement or problems can be listed in [issues of the original repo](https://github.com/cawa-93/vite-electron-builder/issues).